-This reproduction of Reese's Dairy Bar, built by Ron Nachtwey, brings us back to the 1950s and a time of chocolate malts, cherry colas, and rock and roll.
+This reproduction of Reese's Dairy Bar, built by Ron Nachtwey, brings us back to the 1950s and a time of chocolate malts, cherry cokes, and rock and roll.
 The pictures and items displayed are from the Reese family collection.
-The daughters of Bill and Lea Reese designed the display, furnished it, and made the four-minute video in their memory.
+The daughters of Bill and Lea Reese designed the display, furnished it, and made the three minute video in their memory.
 The stools, floor and counter are reminiscent of a time when Reese's was a popular destination in downtown Seymour.
 The large clock in the shape of Wisconsin was a prominent fixture in the restaurant.
-How many song titles do you recognize on the display board?

 Wood burning was popular during 1950s and the covers to the menus were proudly designed and produced by the Reese children.
-Looking inside the menu one is reminded of the days of 25-cent hamburgers and frosty malts.
+Looking inside the menu one is reminded of the days of 25 cent hamburgers and frosty malts.
 Press the button to view the video.